 To manage the new initiative, the Administration proposed and Congress authorized the creation of a Millennium Challenge Corporation (MCC), an independent government entity separate from the Departments of State and the Treasury and from the U.S. Agency for International Development (USAID).
 The MCC plans for an eventual staff of about 300, up significantly from initial estimates, drawn from various government agencies, non-governmental organizations, and the private sector, and led by a CEO confirmed by the Senate.
 A Board of Directors, chaired by the Secretary of State and composed of the Secretary of the Treasury, the USAID Administrator, the U.S. Trade Representative, and the Corporation's CEO, oversees operations of the MCC and makes the country selections.
-Four additional compares positions approved by the House, Senate, and Conference Committee during the 2003 debate.
+Four additional Board members, two of which have yet to be confirmed by the Senate, are individuals from the private sector drawn from lists of proposed nominees submitted by Congressional leaders.4

-$^{^{2}}$ (...continued)
+$^{^{3}}$ (...continued)